WOTV: The battle for ABC in southern West Michigan

 In November 1962, West Michigan gained its third very high frequency (VHF) station when WZZM began broadcasting from Grand Rapids on channel 13 as an ABC affiliate.
-On paper, West Michigan now had full service from all three networks; the market was already served by Grand Rapids-based NBC affiliate WOOD-TV and Kalamazoo-based CBS affiliate WKZO-TV.
+On paper, West Michigan now had full service from all three networks.
+The market was already served by Grand Rapids-based NBC affiliate WOOD-TV and Kalamazoo-based CBS affiliate WKZO-TV, which both broadcast from towers in Barry County, halfway between Grand Rapids and Kalamazoo.
 However, the drop-in of channel 13 to Grand Rapids, proposed in 1959 and accepted by the Federal Communications Commission (FCC) in 1961, came with a technical condition to maintain proper spacing from other stations on channel 13.
-WZZM had to build its transmitter north of the city, near Muskegon, to satisfy the requirement for the transmitter to be at least 170 mi from neighboring stations on channel 13.
-While the channel 13 allocation was billed by the FCC as serving Kalamazoo and Grand Rapids, once built, this proved not to be the case.
-The northerly location of WZZM's transmitter resulted in poor-to-nonexistent coverage in the market's southern tier.
-Bill Tompkins of The Battle Creek Enquirer and News wrote that Battle Creek viewers found WZZM "about as elusive as a flying saucer", and reception in Kalamazoo was similarly poor.
-Since WOOD-TV and WKZO-TV removed ABC programs from their schedule when WZZM came into service, viewers in this area had to depend on the part-time carriage of ABC programs by the stations in the Lansing–Jackson market.
+WZZM had to build its transmitter north of Grand Rapids, near Muskegon, to satisfy the requirement for the transmitter to be at least 170 mi from neighboring stations on channel 13.
+The channel 13 allocation was billed by the FCC as serving Kalamazoo and Grand Rapids.
+However, when the station began broadcasting, it was clear that the coverage was not as previously advertised.
+Reception in the market's southern tier was poor to nonexistent.
+Bill Tompkins of The Battle Creek Enquirer and News wrote that Battle Creek viewers found WZZM "about as elusive as a flying saucer", and reception in Kalamazoo also left much to be desired.
+Since WOOD-TV and WKZO-TV dropped all ABC programming from their schedules when WZZM came into service, viewers in this area had to depend on the part-time carriage of ABC programs by the stations in the Lansing–Jackson market.